 Common Phrases Quiz from Offer 100% correct answers.
 Complete your quiz offer with 100% accuracy and get credited.

 Quizzes are constantly updated.
 New questions are added and answers are changed.
-If you find any questions that are not present here or if your score was not 100% with the answers on our site, please let us know in the comments section below or through the contact us form.
+If you find any questions that are not present here or if your score was not 100% with the answers on our site, please let us know in the form before the comment section with the quiz link.
 We will update the answers as soon as we can.
-Don't forget to include the link of the quiz you encountered.

 Q 1.
 The phrase “ships passing in the night” means?